 If you take a tourist bus, you will arrive at the tourist bus park, near Rastra Bank Chowk.
 From here you can either take a taxi (if you have got a lot of luggage) or walk instead (just 10 minutes away).

 Whatever transport medium you take, make sure to stay overnight at Lakeside.

 Put your luggage in a hotel room.
 Refresh yourself (maybe you want to take a brief nap or maybe take a bath or maybe some snacks/lunch).
 Depending on your arrival time, you may have time to start your Pokhara tour on the same day.

-Phewa Lake, the second largest lake of Nepal, is a glimmering lake at the bottom of the verdant hill.
-Phewa Lake is one of the best destinations to visit in Pokhara.
+Phewa Lake, the second largest lake in Nepal, is a glimmering lake at the bottom of the verdant hill.
+Phewa Lake is one of the best places to visit in Pokhara.
 You can see the reflection of the mountain range (Fishtail mountain) in emerald water if you are lucky enough (on a clear day).
 With so many hotels, restaurants, and bars, you can enjoy the relaxing and romantic ambiance of Lakeside.